-Now that your sales team and processes are in place, you’ve got to use the appropriate tools and techniques to gauge your success.
+Now that your sales management and your sales process are in place, you’ve got to use the appropriate tools and techniques to gauge your success.

 You should familiarize yourself with the key forecasting methods so that your sales department can drive real value within your business.
-The right tools can also help you to generate insightful reports that reveal who your top performers are.
-Those insights can also help you to adjust your sales process to improve performance.
+The right tools can also help you to generate insightful reports for your sales management process that reveal who your top performers from your sales force are.
+Those insights can also help you to adjust your sales process to improve sales performance.

 Best Sales Management Software